Deploy CodeGen Application on Intel Gaudi HPU with Docker Compose¶

 Stopping the Application¶

-docker compose --profile <profile_name> down
+docker compose down # for vLLM (compose.yaml)

 Next Steps¶